 - Electric trains build on significant investment by both regional and central government in redeveloping Auckland’s rail network.

-- They replace the current second-hand diesel trains that came into service in the 1990s.
+- They replaced the second-hand diesel trains that came into service in the 1990s.

 - Faster, more frequent service.

-- More people per train and carriages can be doubled to six car trains.
+- More people per train and units can be coupled to form six car trains.

 - Environmentally friendly.